nikitahl/social-elements-for-wpbakery/readme.txt

 This plugin adds a variety of customizable social media components, including share buttons, profile links, and social embeds, making it easy to integrate social features into your pages.

-The elements can be seen under the 'Social' tab in the WPBakery 'Add Element' popup.
+The elements can be seen under the 'Social' tab in the WPBakery 'Add Element' panel.

 The WPBakery Page Builder must be installed and activated for this plugin to work.